-For the purpose of this Ordinance a lot shall be defined as a parcel of land on which a Principal Structure and its Accessory Structure are placed, together with the required open spaces, provided that no such parcel shall be bisected by a public street and shall not include any portion of a public right-of-way.
+For the purpose of this Ordinance a lot shall be defined as a parcel of land on which a principal building and its accessory building are placed, together with the required open spaces, provided that no such parcel shall be bisected by a public street and shall not include any portion of a public right-of-way.
 No lands dedicated to the public or reserved for roadway purposes shall be included in the computation of lot area.
 A lot of record prior to April 1, 1986, which is bisected by a public street or private roadway shall be 1 lot for the purpose of this Ordinance.